You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 1. Check With Yourself

-The first way to incorporate mindful living is to check with yourself.
 It could be at any time, the first hours after you wake up, after you shower, after you had your lunch, after going on a short walk in the evening, the time doesn’t matter here.

-Are you feeling hungry or thirsty? just check with yourself and ask yourself, just for a brief moment.
 This is a great way to be mindful of your body, what it needs, what needs to be done, and what action you need to take.

-Many a time we get strong emotions of overwhelm, anxiety, frustration, anger, joy, and sadness, at that time practice awareness of those emotions, and ask ourselves what that emotion feel like physically and mentally.
+Many a time we get strong emotions of overwhelm, anxiety, frustration, anger, joy, and sadness, at that time practice awareness of those emotions, and ask ourselves what that emotions feel like physically and mentally.

 2. Mindful Mornings